Products

 I Help Insurers Build IFRS 17 Compliant Information Systems.

-Low code development platform PostERP accounting module has been supporting general ledger and sub-ledger since 2006 and seamlessly integrating various business modules with accounting module by generating colludable accounting journal entries in real time.
+Low code development platform PostERP accounting module can seamlessly integrats its accounting module with all business modulessince 2006.
+PostERP generates colludable accounting journal entries in real time.

 The key factors to the success of an insurer’s digital transformation are not limited to the IFRS 17 challenges and solutions described in this article.
 Here are some more articles exploring decent ERP architecture: